-Storage of will The storage of will system is a system related to the storage of wills made by holograph document of Article 968 of the Civil Code (Act No. 89 of 1896) at 312 will archives nationwide (the headquarters and branch offices of the Legal Affairs Bureau and District Legal Affairs Bureau designated by the Minister of Justice.).
+Storage of will The storage of will system is a system related to the storage of wills made by holograph document of Article 968 of the Civil Code (Act No. 89 of 1896) at 312 will archives nationwide (the headquarters and branch offices of the Legal Affairs Bureau and District Legal Affairs Bureau).
 A will made by holograph document of Article 968 of the Civil Code (Act No.89 of 1896) can be made at no special cost as long as the testator has the ability to write, and it is easy and flexible for the testator.
-On the other hand, it does not required for a third party to be involved in the writing and storage, it is said that after the commencement of inheritance, there are some risks that a dispute may arise regarding the authenticity and content of the will, or that heirs may divide the inheritance without recognizing the existence of the will.
-The storage of will system can reduce these risk, because when applying for storage, a holographic will is externally verified though the process of this system whether it is written in accordance with the method stipulated in the Civil code and then the original will and its image data shall be recorded, storage and managed in safe in this system.
+On the other hand, it does not required for a third party to be involved in the writing and storage, it is said that after the commencement of inheritance, there are some risks that a dispute may arise regarding the authenticity and content of the will, or that heirs may divide the inheritance without recognizing the existence of the will The storage of will system can reduce these risk, because when applying for storage, a holographic will is externally verified though the process of this system whether it is written in accordance with the method stipulated in the Civil code and then the original will and its image data shall be recorded, storage and managed in safe in this system.
 After the commencement of inheritance, heirs and others can inspect the stored will and obtain a certificate of will to check its content.
-If one of the heirs inspects the will or obtains a certificate, the other heirs will be noticed that the will is stored, and they can immediately recognize the existence of the will.
+If one of the heirs inspects the will or obtains a certificate, the other heirs will be noticed that the will is stored.
+If the will storage officer confirms the fact that the testator has died, one of the heirs that the testator specified will be noticed that the will is stored.
+In these ways, they can immediately recognize the existence of the will.
 In addition, the stored wills are not required to be probated at the respective family courts.

 Igonsyo-Hokangaroo Notary System Notarization is a system under which a notary, a State agent whose function is to officially certify legal matters related to the legal life of a private person, such as contracts, certifies matters as prescribed by law by such means as creating documents.
 By having a notary participate in the preparation of the contract in advance and check the legality and the validity of the contents, this system guarantees the protection of individual's rights and helps prevent possible future legal disputes, and in this sense, is a preventive justice system.
-Notaries are commissioned by the persons or parties involved to create notarized documents such as wills, certify private documents and articles of incorporation, and attaching a certified date With regard to digital documents, notaries can certify private documents, articles of incorporation, attach certified dates, and save or certification of digital information (electric notary system) Notaries are appointed, instructed, and supervised by the Minister of Justice (Legal Affairs Bureau directors, District Legal Affairs Bureau directors).
+Notaries are commissioned by the persons or parties involved to create notarized documents such as wills, certify private documents and articles of incorporation, and attaching a certified date.
+With regard to digital documents, notaries can certify private documents, articles of incorporation, attach certified dates, and save or certification of digital information (electric notary system).
+Notaries are appointed, instructed, and supervised by the Minister of Justice (Legal Affairs Bureau directors, District Legal Affairs Bureau directors).
 About 500 notaries are working in about 300 notary offices throughout the country.
 Featured Article!